-By: Abdel Hamid Zebari for Al-Monitor Iraq Pulse Posted on February 8.
+Author: Abdel Hamid Zebari Posted February 8, 2013

 Local newspapers in Iraq's Kurdistan region describe traffic accidents in the region as "white terrorism."
 Accidents kill more than two people every day, and they are the third leading cause of death in the province's cities.